Private equity in UK (England and Wales): market and regulatory overview

 For a company to qualify for tax relief as a VCT, various conditions must be met, including:

 No more than 15% (by value) of its investments can be in a single investee company (other than another VCT).

-At least 70% (by value) of a VCT's investments must be shares or securities in qualifying holdings, that is, companies that:
+At least 70% (by value) of a VCT's investments must be shares or securities in qualifying holdings (broadly speaking, small unquoted companies).